adamsilver/fdpb/08-an-upload-form.md

 </div>
 ```

-Everything here should be familiar as it's almost identical to most of the other form components we've used so far.
-The only difference is the input's type attribute is set to `file`.
-So if you want to let users upload a single file, then add this field along with a submit button and you're done.
+There's not much to see here.
+The component uses the same structure as many other form components.
+The only difference is the input's `type` attribute.

+If all users need to to do is upload a single file, then you can add this field to your form and you're done.

-### A note on aesthetics
+### Aesthetics

-Some designers like to restyle the file input because it's quite ugly.
-As designers (not artists!), we know that *pretty and useless* is far worse than *ugly and useful*, but that doesn't mean beauty and aesthetics aren't important.
+Some designers like to restyle the file picker because it looks quite ugly.
+We know that *pretty and useless* is far worse than *ugly and useful*, but that doesn't mean beauty and aesthetics aren't important.
 Where possible we should marry the two together.

-Styling file inputs is really tricky because browsers mostly ignore any attempt at doing so in CSS.
-One approach is to visually hide the input, demarcating it solely via the label.
+Styling file inputs is tricky because most browsers ignore any attempt at doing so with CSS.
+One approach is to visually hide the input, demarcating it solely via its label.
 Unlike file inputs, labels are far easier to style.

 ![Hidden input, styled label](.)